andrhamm/favi/README.md

 * Automate certificate manager and custom domain stuff with cloudformation resources if possible
 * Automate front-end cloudfront distro with cloudformation in serverless resources
 * Clean up API interface, especially output of read endpoint
+* Use versioned JS/CSS assets to avoid needing to do CloudFront invalidations
+* Add moderation ability to clear record from db and re-queue for scraping